Who this guide is for

 By default your phone uses your carrier’s DNS.
 They can see which domains you look up.

-GrapheneOS supports DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT):
+GrapheneOS supports Private DNS via DNS-over-TLS (DoT):

 Settings → Network and internet → Private DNS → Private DNS provider hostname